NivethithaArumugam/power-analysis/README.md

 9. Waveform window will be opened.

-10. Right click on the pane and add traces.Select the input trace V(in)11.
+10. Right click on the pane and add traces.Select the input trace V(a).
 Right click and click on add plot pane.

 11. Right click on the pane and add traces.
-Select the input trace V(out).
+Select the input trace V(y).

 12. After checking the estimated operation create new pane.